eagle4life69/otr-contributor-directory/readme.txt

 - Group episodes by root Show category (ignores "Season" categories)
 - Further group by Year (parsed from post title)
+- Includes episode title, release date, and download link in table
-- Elementor-style tables for each year's episodes
+- Uses Elementor-style icons for individual downloads
-- Individual MP3 download buttons from PowerPress enclosures
-- “Download All Episodes” button using a custom handler
+- Includes “Download All Episodes” button with custom Spreaker handler
-- Shows sorted alphabetically
+- Shows and years are sorted alphabetically and chronologically
-- Years sorted chronologically within each show
+- Year-level navigation tabs within each show section
-- Nested year tabs per show to reduce scrolling
-- Show headers and subtle horizontal dividers for clarity
+- Responsive table layout with minimal scrolling
-- External JavaScript and CSS files for better performance
+- Modular external CSS and JavaScript for performance
 - Optimized episode deduplication logic

 == Changelog ==

+= 1.1.1 =
+* Added release date column to episode table
+* Fixed display and spacing issues with download icon
+* Finalized styling for header divider

 = 1.1.0 =
 * Externalized CSS for maintainability